-- On an annual basis, the school district will notify parents and/or eligible students currently in attendance of their rights regarding a student’s education records.
-This notice will be published in all student handbooks in the District and will also be published in the school district’s guide to Pupil Personnel Services and will be published in any other manner “reasonably likely” to inform such parents and eligible students of their rights.
+A. On an annual basis, the school district will notify parents and/or eligible students currently in attendance of their rights regarding a student’s education records.
+This notice will be published in all student handbooks in the school district and will also be published in the school district’s guide to Pupil Personnel Services and will be published in any other manner “reasonably likely” to inform such parents and eligible students of their rights.
 The school district will take steps to ensure that parents or eligible students whose primary or home language is not English or who are disabled will also be notified of their rights regarding a student’s education records.

-- On an annual basis, the school district will also notify parents and/or eligible students currently in attendance of any categories of information designated as directory information.
+B. On an annual basis, the school district will also notify parents and/or eligible students currently in attendance of any categories of information designated as directory information.
 This notice will provide such individuals with an opportunity to object to such disclosure.
 An objection to the disclosure of directory information shall be good for only one school year.
 Parents and/or eligible students may not use the right to opt out of directory information disclosures to prohibit the school district from requiring students to wear or display a student identification card.

-- In the annual notification, the school district will also provide notice to parents and/or eligible students that the district is legally obligated to provide military recruiters, institutions of higher education, or school choice programs, upon request, with the names, addresses and telephone numbers of secondary school students, unless the secondary student or the parent of the student objects to such disclosure in writing.
+C. In the annual notification, the school district will also provide notice to parents and/or eligible students that the district is legally obligated to provide military recruiters, institutions of higher education, or school choice programs, upon request, with the names, addresses and telephone numbers of secondary school students, unless the secondary student or the parent of the student objects to such disclosure in writing.
 Such objection must be in writing and shall be effective for one school year.

-- CONFIDENTIALITY OF EDUCATION RECORDS
+IV.
+CONFIDENTIALITY OF EDUCATION RECORDS

-- All school officials are directed to maintain the confidentiality of personally identifiable information contained in a student’s education records.
+A. All school officials are directed to maintain the confidentiality of personally identifiable information contained in a student’s education records.
 Each person who has access to education records is responsible for ensuring personally identifiable information is protected from disclosure at collection, storage, disclosure, and destruction stages.
 Disclosure of information is permitted only in accordance with Board policy and administrative regulations and in a manner consistent with state and federal law.

-- Education records are not public records and any disclosure other than to persons authorized to receive the records without prior consent of a parent or an eligible student violates the law and Board policy, except as provided in federal and state statutes.
+B. Education records are not public records and any disclosure other than to persons authorized to receive the records without prior consent of a parent or an eligible student violates the law and Board policy, except as provided in federal and state statutes.

-- The school district shall use reasonable methods, including administrative policies and procedures, as well as physical and technological access controls, to ensure that school officials obtain access to only those education records in which they have a legitimate educational interest.
+C. The school district shall use reasonable methods, including administrative policies and procedures, as well as physical and technological access controls, to ensure that school officials obtain access to only those education records in which they have a legitimate educational interest.

-- The district shall use reasonable methods to identify and authenticate the identity of parents, students, school officials and other parties to whom the district discloses personally identifiable information from education records.
+D. The district shall use reasonable methods to identify and authenticate the identity of parents, students, school officials and other parties to whom the district discloses personally identifiable information from education records.

-- The district shall require contractors and other outside agencies with access to education records to certify their compliance with the confidentiality requirements of this policy, as well as applicable state and federal law.
+E. The district shall require contractors and other outside agencies with access to education records to certify their compliance with the confidentiality requirements of this policy, as well as applicable state and federal law.

-- ACCESS TO EDUCATION RECORDS
+V. ACCESS TO EDUCATION RECORDS

-- Parents and/or an eligible student have the right to inspect and review all education records of the student unless such rights have been waived under Section XI, below.
+A. Parents and/or an eligible student have the right to inspect and review all education records of the student unless such rights have been waived under Article XI, below.
 Parents’ rights of inspection and review are restricted to information dealing with their own child.
 In the case of an eligible student, the right to inspect and review is restricted to information concerning the student.
 All requests for access to education records must be in writing.

-- When submitting a written request to inspect or review education records, the request must identify the record or records being sought.
+B. When submitting a written request to inspect or review education records, the request must identify the record or records being sought.
 The school district will notify the parent or eligible student of the date, time, and location where the records may be inspected and reviewed.

-- The parents or eligible students may designate in writing a representative to inspect and review the records.
+C. The parents or eligible students may designate in writing a representative to inspect and review the records.
 Consent for disclosure of education records to a designated representative must be signed and dated by the parent or eligible student.

-- A school professional shall be present at all such inspections and reviews and shall respond to reasonable requests for explanations and interpretations of the records.
+D. A school professional shall be present at all such inspections and reviews and shall respond to reasonable requests for explanations and interpretations of the records.

-- For the records of regular education students, the Board will make education records available for inspection and review by parents or eligible students within a reasonable period of time, but in any event, no more than forty-five (45) calendar days from the receipt of a written request.
+E. For the records of regular education students, the Board will make education records available for inspection and review by parents or eligible students within a reasonable period of time, but in any event, no more than forty-five (45) calendar days from the receipt of a written request.

-- For students requiring special education, the Board will comply with a request to review and inspect the child’s education records without unnecessary delay and before any meeting regarding an IEP or any due process hearing or resolution session held in accordance with the IDEA; otherwise, the Board will comply with such request not later than ten (10) school days of such request.
+F. For students requiring special education, the Board will comply with a request to review and inspect the child’s education records without unnecessary delay and before any meeting regarding an IEP or any due process hearing or resolution session held in accordance with the IDEA; otherwise, the Board will comply with such request not later than ten (10) school days of such request.

-- Parents of students eligible to receive special education and related services (or the eligible student) have the right to receive one free copy of their child’s (his/her) education records.
+G. Parents of students eligible to receive special education and related services (or the eligible student) have the right to receive one free copy of their child’s (his/her) education records.
 The request for the free copy must be in writing and the Board will comply with the written request within ten (10) school days of the request.
-Notwithstanding the fact that a test instrument or portion of a test instrument may meet the criteria of an “education record” under the Family Educational Rights and Privacy Act, 20 USC 1232g, any test instrument or portion of a test instrument for which the test manufacturer asserts a proprietary or copyright interest in the instrument shall not be copied.
+Notwithstanding the fact that a test instrument or portion of a test instrument may meet the criteria of an “education record” under the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g, any test instrument or portion of a test instrument for which the test manufacturer asserts a proprietary or copyright interest in the instrument shall not be copied.
 The parent or eligible student retains the right to review and inspect such information and the Board shall respond to reasonable requests from the parent or eligible student for explanations and interpretations of the student’s education record, which may include reviewing copyrighted testing instruments.

 - Divorced Parents